abazlinton/MarkToMarketTest/README.md

 - On a few pages it would be nice to have links to other resources.
 On the Projects INDEX page for example there aren't links to the Company SHOW pages.

+- Given the inherent relationship between companies sharing the same Company Number (`target_id`) it would be nice to show this on the Company page.
+With additional data it could show the change over time as per the Companies House website.

 ## CONTINUE - Alex